FloreauLuca/floreauluca.github.io/blogpost2.md

 ![](Data/BlogPost/BlogPost1/CriticalMembers.png)

-As you can see both threads must access to the same values.
+As you can see both threads must access the same values.
 To prevent threads from interacting with the same values at the same time, we need to block the threads for each use.
 The objective is then to block members as little as possible.
 We will see how, for each function, I optimize the critical sections to minimize them.